Hayden-Cao/Bash-Scripts-on-Docker/README.md

 ```bash
 chmod +x run_sim.sh
 ```
 To exit press "Ctrl + X", then "Y", and "enter" to save and exit

+You can make new scripts yourself by following the same steps above, but that is the end of of the one-time setup steps.
+The rest of the steps will be for launching/relaunching the simulation that you will have to repeat if you want to start the sim or run a node.

 # Launching the Simulation:

+**Step 1:**

 Make sure that you are in the /mnt/c/Users/<your_user>/scripts directory and run
 ```bash